casper-university/2.13-Writing-Smart-Contract-Integration-Tests/README.md

 ).build();
 ```

-We do this by using the `ExecuteRequestBuilder` module and providing as arguments the `DEFAULT_ACCOUNT_ADDR` which is the default Casper account used for testing, the name of the compiled smart contract binary which you can see under */target/wasm32-unknown-unknown/release/contract.wasm* ***Show this in left side panel***, and an empty runtime arguments object.
-Don't forget to place an `*` (asterisk) before `DEFAULT_ACCOUNT_ADDR` as we want to dereference it.
-Then we tag on the `.build()` function at the end to convert the object into an `ExecuteRequest` which is the type it will need to be in to submit it to the mock VM.
+This is done by using the `ExecuteRequestBuilder` module and providing as arguments the `DEFAULT_ACCOUNT_ADDR` which is the default Casper account used for testing, the name of the compiled smart contract binary which you can see under */target/wasm32-unknown-unknown/release/contract.wasm*, and an empty runtime arguments object.
+Don't forget to place an `*`  before `DEFAULT_ACCOUNT_ADDR` as we want to dereference it.
+Then tag on the `.build()` function at the end to convert the object into an `ExecuteRequest` which is the type it will need to be in to submit it to the mock VM.

-Now we can use the `WasmTestBuilder` we prepared at the beginning of the test to execute this deployment request:
+Now you can use the `WasmTestBuilder` you prepared at the beginning of the test to execute this deployment request:

 ```rust
 builder